Coronavirus keeps Fox Tucson Theatre closed through December

 Meanwhile, the Tucson Arena at 260 S. Church Ave. is taking a wait-and-see approach to the handful of shows still on its books.

-“We’re taking these shows each one as they come up — where will we be in the reopening parameters," said Tucson Convention Center General Manager Glen Grabski.
+“We’re taking these shows each one as they come up — where will we be in the reopening parameters,” said Glen Grabski, Tucson Convention Center general manager.

 The TCC has about a dozen full-time employees remaining, most of whom have had to take some sort of furlough through the health crisis.